 Colorado is one of the states where a court in a bankruptcy case ruled that SMLLCs should be treated differently than multi-member LLCs.
 In that case, the banckruptcy court allowed the assets of a single-member LLC to be used to pay the personal creditors of a debtor-member who filed for personal bankruptcy (In re Albright, 291 B.R.
 538, Bankr.
 D. Colo.
 2003).
 The court reasoned that the charging order protection provided to LLCs under Colorado law should not apply in a SMLLC case where the only LLC member is the debtor.

-Because of the uncertainty about SMLLC liability protection in Colorado and other states, an LLC should have at least two members for better liability protection.
+Because of the uncertainty about SMLLC liability protection from personal creditors in Colorado, you may want to consider forming a multi-member LLC if this type of liability protection is a concern.
 The second owner can be a spouse or relative, provided the second member is treated as a legitimate co-owner of the LLC.
 If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as a single-member LLC.
 To avoid this, the co-owner must pay fair market value for the interest acquired and otherwise be treated as a "real" LLC member--that is, receive financial statements, participate in decision making, and receive a share of the LLC profits equal to the membership percentage.

 Should You Consider Forming Your LLC in Another State?

 You do not have to form your LLC in Colorado even if it is the state where you live or do business.
 You can form an LLC in any state--for example, even though your business is in Colorado, you could form an LLC in Nevada to own and operate it.
 Doing so will not save you Colorade state taxes because your LLC will have to qualify to do business in Colorado and pay the same taxes as any other LLC.
 However, forming an LLC in a state with more favorable LLC laws could provide you with more limited liability than forming it in Colorado.